gacfox/vercel-clipboard/README.md

 ## Configurations

 This project is designed for multi users.
-If you want others to register, you can configure `allowResigter` as `true` in Edge Config Store then the sign up page will be enabled.
+If you want others to register, you can configure `allowRegister` as `true` in edge config store then the sign up page will be enabled.